 But hey they’re cheap!!

-So let’s take an example of a task and what sort of proxies you should be looking – using proxies to buy tickets online.
+So let’s take an example of a task and what sort of ticketing proxies you should be looking for – using proxies to buy tickets online.
 For pleasure or profit.
 Well mainly profit !

 Ticketing Proxies for Sale

 Buying proxies that work with Ticketmaster and some of the other major ticket e-commerce sites can be tricky.
-However if you get it right, then you’re on the road to a substantial income which can be produced without ever leaving your house.
+However if you get it right, then you’re on the road to a substantial income which can be produced without ever leaving your house (or even your pyjamas!)
 Sounds cool huh.

 So let’s drill down a little, the essence of this niche is to buy as many tickets as possible for popular events and then resell them.
 You need proxies to hide your multiple identities, but what’s the key to achieving this?
 There are generally two primary factors in buying ticket proxies.